|Table of Contents |

 Cabin crew management had been putting huge pressure on onboard managers to achieve high Voice of Customer scores so being marked “excellent” was really important.
-Anything less pulled down our scores.
+Anything less pulled our scores down.

-With the outbreak of Covid these scores were used to assess our performance.
-They were used to decide who would be made redundant, who would be offered a place in the holding pool and who wouldn’t.
+With the outbreak of Covid these scores were used to assess our performance in order to decide who was to be made redundant.

 I had always taken a keen interest in my performance and was concerned my scores had dropped slightly in the previous month.
 Even though I was still above average I wanted to get them up as quickly as possible.
 I always wanted to perform at an optimal level.